Data Centers in Haugesund

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct cloud on-ramps within Haugesund, with 0 cloud regions locally available as of September 2025.
-High-speed, private connectivity to cloud provider networks like AWS, Google Cloud, and Microsoft Azure is achieved through network extensions to the primary interconnection hub in Oslo.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps within Haugesund as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud, and Microsoft Azure through private network extensions to the primary interconnection hub in Oslo.

 Power Analysis